 - 1.Nomination Advisory Committee and Compensation Advisory Committee as consultative bodies

-In addition to the above Advisory Board, the Company shall establish and manage the Nomination Advisory Committee and the Compensation Advisory Committee, as consultative bodies of the Board of Directors to further enhance the transparency concerning the appointment of directors and officers.
-Both committees shall have a function to make proposals and recommendations to the Board of Directors with respect to the nomination, evaluation and amount of compensation of Directors and the Senior Management other than the Chairman and CEO and the nomination of Statutory Auditors, and the Board of Directors shall fully respect and take into account the relevant proposals and recommendations and make decisions.
+The Company shall establish and manage the Nomination Advisory Committee and the Compensation Advisory Committee, as consultative bodies of the Board of Directors to further enhance the transparency concerning the appointment of directors and officers.
+Both committees shall have a function to make proposals and recommendations to the Board of Directors with respect to the nomination, evaluation and amount of compensation of all Directors and the Senior Management and the nomination of Statutory Auditors, and the Board of Directors shall fully respect and take into account the relevant proposals and recommendations and make decisions.

-- (2)The Committee Chairman shall be appointed from two outside Directors.
+- (2)The Advisory Committee Chair shall be appointed from outside Directors.

 - 3.Contents of meeting